 Then you stimulate the trigger point by applying pressure to it, which eventually causes your tight muscles to gently spasm and release.

 And your back will be much happier and healthier as a result.

 And the good news is there are many ways you can achieve this and I'll take you through some of these now.

-Get a Professional Massage
+1. Get A Professional Massage

 Especially if you can find a masseuse who has a good knowledge of trigger-point massage.

 Because they will be trained to locate these tight areas of muscle in your body and know exactly how to manipulate them to release.

 They do this by applying pressure in circular motions to the muscle knot and surrounding area.

 This eventually causes the knot to spasm and release, which will remove blockages and allow blood to flow to the area again.